 Spanish athlete, Ivan Fernandez, who had been some distance behind him in second place, was now catching up on him.
 Realising what was happening, Fernandez started shouting at Mutai for him to continue running and finish the race.
-Mutai didn’t understand and Fernandez could have easily rounded him to take the win.
+Mutai didn’t understand what Fernandez was saying and Fernandez could have easily rounded him to take the win.
 Instead, Fernandez physically pushed Mutai to victory ahead of him.

 You can watch the actual footage of the finale here:

 After the race, a journalist asked Fernandez, “Why did you do that?
 Why did you let the Kenyan win?”

 Fernandez replied, “I didn’t let him win, he was going to win.”